-As of today, Deutsche Börse AG is already in full compliance with statutory law regarding to the required share of women in both the Executive Board and the Supervisory Board.
-This is as well particularly true for the enhanced diversity requirements for the Executive Board introduced in German law in the year 2021.
+Deutsche Börse AG meets the statutory requirements for the proportion of women on the Executive Board and the Supervisory Board.
+This applies particularly to the diversity requirements for the Executive Board that have been in force since 2021.

-30 percent of the shareholder representatives of the Supervisory Board are women and the Supervisory Board is determined to further increase this share.
+37.5 per cent of the shareholder representatives of the Supervisory Board are women and the Supervisory Board is determined to further increase this share.